Get insider access

 No

-The Dell AW3423DW comes factory calibrated and has remarkable out-of-the-box accuracy.
+This monitor has remarkable accuracy before calibration.
 The 'sRGB' Preset Mode results in extremely accurate colors and white balance, and the color temperature is close to the 6500K target.
-However, gamma doesn't follow the target curve very well as most scenes are too dark.
+However, gamma doesn't follow the target curve very well, as most scenes are too dark.
 The 'sRGB' mode only locks you out of the RGB controls, and other modes are less accurate.

 9.6